mrchengxin/keep-koding-alive/README.md

 # keep-koding-alive
-phantomjs to keep koding.com VM always on
+keep Koding VM always on by itself, and set up a shadowsocks server on it

 ##What
 This project provides solution to keep free-Koding-VM always on as a shadowsocks server.